grisha/grisha.github.com/source/_posts/2016-11-14-table-names-from-sql.markdown

 statemement into tokens, and scan the list for any mention of FROM or JOIN and grab the next token.

-Here is a very simplistic Python func that does this using regular
+Here is a very simplistic Python function that does this using regular
 expressions:

 {% codeblock lang:python %}